aslepyan/CompressiveTactileSubsampling/README.md

 * The file `genReconAccPlot.m` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.
 Here, the objects used to do the subsampling have also been used to train the learned dictionary for subsampled image recovery.

 ## Projectile
-The folder `projectile` is for the application of fast detection of various projectiles onto the sensor.
+The folder `Subsampling_Code\projectile` is for the application of fast detection of a tennis ball (as a projectile) onto the sensor.
-* The file `projectileAnalysis.m` is used to c
+* The file `projectileAnalysis.m` analyzes the projectile's subsampled data and generates some figures.

 ## Deformation
-The folder `deform` is for the application of roughly drawing the shape of deformable objects.
+The folder `Subsampling_Code\deform` is for the application of roughly drawing the shape of deformable objects.
-* The file `deformAnalysis` is used to
+* The file `deformAnalysis` analyzes the subsampled data of deformable objects and generates a figure depicting their approximate shapes.

 ## Real-time Reconstruction/Classification

 ## Rotation
-The folder `rotator` is for the application of fast detection of the pressure of a hard rotator on the sensor in varied frequencies.
+The folder `Subsampling_Code\rotator` is for the application of fast detection of the pressure of a hard rotator on the sensor in varied frequencies.
+* The file `rot.m`

 # References